Skip to Content

 Since 2015, the state of California has required drivers who provide transportation for hire to carry additional insurance.
 Transportation Network Companies, often referred to as TNCs, are required to provide this coverage for drivers whenever they are on the job.
 This rule was created because most personal insurance providers explicitly refuse to cover commercial activities like driving for Uber and Lyft.
 Though drivers can purchase their own rideshare insurance policies, and some do, every driver responsible for transporting others must have a way to compensate them should anything go wrong.

-When Insurance Companies Don’t Cooperate
+When Insurance Companies Don’t Cooperate in Rideshare Accident Cases

 Rideshare accident claims are complicated and can be riddled with red tape since multiple parties may be held liable for your injuries.
-One major obstacle in rideshare accident claims is dealing with the insurance company — especially when they represent big corporations such as Uber and Lyft.
+One major obstacle in rideshare accident claims is dealing with the insurance company, especially when they represent big corporations such as Uber and Lyft.

 Unfortunately, insurers do not have your best interests in mind.
 Adjusters will do whatever it takes to reduce or even deny your claim entirely.